-Over the past 50 years, the Walker Institute has organized numerous international conferences and events with influential policy-makers from all over the world.
-Today, the Walker Institute is the principal unit at the University of South Carolina for promoting research, scholarship, and public service programs in international affairs and the comparative cross-cultural study of human societies.
+Over the past 50 years, the Walker Institute of International and Area Studies has organized numerous international conferences and events with influential policy-makers from all over the world.
+Today, the Walker Institute of International and Area Studies is the principal unit at the University of South Carolina for promoting research, scholarship, and public service programs in international affairs and the comparative cross-cultural study of human societies.

-The Walker Institute was selected by the American Association of University Administrators to receive the 2007 Nikolai Khaladjan International Award.
-This award recognizes the Walker Institute for our contributions in advancing international study and research; the award was presented at the national convention of the AAUA on June 29 in Charleston.
+The Walker Institute of International and Area Studies was selected by the American Association of University Administrators to receive the 2007 Nikolai Khaladjan International Award.
+This award recognizes the Walker Institute of International and Area Studies for our contributions in advancing international study and research; the award was presented at the national convention of the AAUA on June 29 in Charleston.

-The Walker Institute supports international teaching, research, and public affairs programming to help students and faculty see the world through a global lens.
+The Walker Institute of International and Area Studies supports international teaching, research, and public affairs programming to help students and faculty see the world through a global lens.

 Our mission is realized through a number of specific goals.
 These include:

 - To stimulate discussion and awareness of international issues on the USC campus.

 - To encourage USC students and faculty to engage in international travel and research.

 - To promote interdisciplinary research and scholarship on international topics.